systematic-magic/AgingPubMed/editorials_html.rst

 	- Check that figure has at least 1 callout in the text.

 11.5.
-Check that figure and its legend are displaying properly in pop-out window
+Check that figure and its legend are displaying properly in pop-out window.

 	.. image:: /_static/html_fig_popout.png
    	  	:alt: Figure number